How to play diminished chords on guitar

 For diminished triads: C dim, C˚

 You might also see and hear a diminished 7 chord as ‘C fully diminished’.
-This is to contrast another chord called half diminished chord, which I talk about in another other post on the four essential 7th chords.
+This is to contrast another chord called the half diminished chord (aka minor 7 b5) which has the chord tones 1, b3, b5, and b7.

 Diminished chord shapes on guitar